FirmoDaniel/A-Better-Puppers/README.md

 </p>

 Using [JShint](https://jshint.com)
-* First run showed 51 warnings
-* Second run showed 46 warnings relating to the use of 'let' to declare variables and the use of template literal's for older versions.
+* Warnings relating to the use of 'let' to declare variables and the use of template literal's for older versions.
 The script was not amended to address these, as I wasn't sure how relevant the warnings were.

 ## Deployment
 The project was developed using [GitPod](https://www.gitpod.io/) workspace, committed to git and pushed to [GitHub](https://github.com) using the built in function within Gitpod.